 Do you suffer from acne?
+What are the top 10 acne myths and misconceptions?
 There is a wide variety of acne products on the market that claim to clear up your breakouts.
 But if you have had acne, you know that treating acne can be a frustrating experience and you have to stick with a strict skincare routine.
 Many acne products have to be used long-term to help prevent future acne breakouts, especially now that we are wearing masks on a daily basis.
 There are still a ton of myths and misconceptions about acne.
 Have you heard any of these myths about acne as a teenager?

 Myth #1: Acne is Caused by Dirt or Dirty Skin

 Truth: While it is important to follow a skin care routine on a daily basis, dirt or not cleaning your face doesn’t cause acne.
 Acne starts below the skin’s surface.
 Increased androgen hormones trigger your body to increase oil production.
 As it travels up the shaft of the hair to the skin’s surface, it picks up dead skin cells, dirt, and P. acnes bacteria.
 This combination of oil, dead skin cells, dirt, and P. acnes bacteria clump together and cause the pore to become clogged.
 This combination typically results in whiteheads or blackheads.